-A student who, though suffering from illness, an accident, or family affliction writes a final examination may also be eligible for a deferred examination.
+A student suffering from illness, or family affliction, or incurred an accident might be eligible to defer their final examination.

 A student may apply for deferred status to complete required term work.

 A student must request an academic concession at the Registrar's Office normally within five (5) working days of the end of the examination period.
 Supporting documentation must accompany the request.
 The Registrar's Office will ask the Department Chair concerned to approve the deferred status.
 If deferred status is not granted, faculty will submit a final grade.
 If deferred status is granted, any course work required must be completed by the date specified.